 It is also important to acknowledge that the studies took place over several years and during this time differences have been reported in the levels of cybercrime in the UK (Sikra et al., 2023) and in online security and safety feature use in the UK (Petrosyan, 2024).
 Also, the sample for Study 2 was recruited during the Covid-19 pandemic meaning that participants had experiences of the associated lockdowns.
 There is some evidence that during the months where the strictest lockdowns were enforced in the UK cybercrime rates were higher with an increase in cyber-dependent crime and online fraud against individuals and organisations during this time (Buil-Gil et al., 2021).
 Further, Johnson and Nikolovska (2024) reported multiple peaks and troughs of online shopping fraud that mirrored the increase in online activities due to government-imposed restrictions.
 However, a similar pattern was not identified for online fraud which Johnson and Nikolovska (2024) argued may have occurred because of the UK National Centre for Cyber Security’s Covid-19 response.
 Kemp et al. (2021) argue that routine activity approach (Cohen & Felson, 1979) can account for this variation in cybercrime as individual’s online behaviours changed with the covid restrictions.
 Therefore, the findings may have been influenced by these changes in crime rates and Covid-19 restrictions.

 Previously it has been suggested that awareness raising campaigns could be an effective way of reducing identity theft (Holt & Turner, 2012).
 However, the current studies identified that individuals tend to hold optimistic judgements about the likelihood of experiencing online identity theft which could impact how such awareness raising campaigns are received.
 Specifically, holding such optimistic biases impacts the effectiveness of safety messages (Perrissol et al., 2011; Weinstein & Klein, 1995) and can prevent individuals from engaging in measures to reduce online risks (Alnifie & Kim, 2023).
-Therefore, when awareness raising campaigns are developed it is important that they are appropriately framed (Praxmarer-Carus & Wielunch, 2021) and encourage all to engage with through highlighting their relevance for the individual (Nævestad, 2010).
+Therefore, when awareness raising campaigns are developed it is important that they are appropriately framed (Praxmarer-Carus & Wielunch, 2021) and encourage all to engage with the message through highlighting their relevance for the individual (Nævestad, 2010).

 In conclusion, the current studies show that individuals hold comparative optimistic beliefs for the likelihood of experiencing online identity theft.
 There was some evidence of the reliability of the findings (Plucker & Makel, 2021) across the studies as participants reported that they were less at risk of experiencing identity theft compared to others (except family members in Study 2).
 Study 1 found no effect of participant age across late adolescents, emerging adults, and adults in their judgement.
 Study 2 also directly addressed issues around how representative the selected target was of the comparator group and found that judgements were not influenced by the representativeness of the target.
-Fear of identity theft also mediated the relationship between previous experiences of identity and perceptions of the risk of the self experiencing identity theft.
+Fear of identity theft also mediated the relationship between previous experiences of identity and perceptions of the risk of the self experiencing online identity theft.

 Ethical statement